-(1) The algorithm is fault tolerate to possible failures of less than m/2 providers.
-In case a client fails and stops during any step, we add a timestamp t{create} to the name of each lock file.
-Thus, when a client lists a file name with the $t{create}+t{delta} < t{now}$, s/he can confidently deletes the expiring lock.
-To maintain correctness, we must choose a t{delta} large enough to cover the entire operation time when created; it must also be able to tolerate possible time differences among clients.
+7181.
+The algorithm is fault tolerate to possible failures of less than m/2 providers.
+In719case a client fails and stops during any step, we add a timestamp $t{create}$ to the name720of each lock file.
+Thus, when a client lists a file name with the $t{create} + t{delta} < t{now}$ ,721s/he can confidently deletes the expiring lock.
+To maintain correctness, we must722choose a $t{delta}$ large enough to cover the entire operation time when created; it723must also be able to tolerate possible time differences among clients.

-(2) To be correct, the algorithm requires each cloud to have an appropriate consistency model.
-To be specific, after each create command, all lists must see the creation.
-However, several major cloud providers, such as Amazon S3, employs an eventual consistency model [78].
-It means the writes are not visible to reads immediately, and if one client detects a change, it does not imply other clients can also detect it.
-To tolerate eventual consistency, the client may need to wait for another time period, after each write to make sure it can be seen by all clients too.
-The time period is set by observation to model time delays among client [79].
+2. To be correct, the algorithm requires each cloud to have an appropriate consistency 724 model.
+To be specific, after each 'create' command all lists must see the creation.
+725 However, several major cloud providers, such as Amazon S3, employ an eventual 726 consistency model [78].
+It means the writes are not visible to reads immediately, 727 and if one client detects a change, it does not imply other clients can also detect 728 it.
+To tolerate eventual consistency, the client may need to wait for another time 729 period, after each write to make sure it can be seen by all clients too.
+The time 730 period is set by observation to model time delays among clients [64].
+731